July 1, 2025

 With each grant, you’ll be writing a film proposal for each application, and it’s easy to lose track of files, deadlines, and correspondences.
 Get organized.
 Put together a spreadsheet that accounts for due dates, file locations, contacts, and notes.

-They want the highest caliber projects that reflect their organization and values and resonate with the individuals on the committee.
+Reviewers want the highest caliber projects that reflect their organization and values, and resonate with the individuals on the committee.

 1. Research who is on these boards and what their background is.
 Networking is a key part of the entertainment industry.
 Depending on the case, it can be beneficial to reach out to these members or see if you have any close connections that can advocate for your project.